Configure and Create Nginx AWS ELB cluster using SaltStack on AWS

 Firstly, we begin with creating cloud profiles for EC2 and Nginx VMs.
 Nginx servers will serve as the SALT minions in this approach.

-Your file should follow this format, and keep in mind this is written in YAML, so formatting saves lives.
+Your file should follow this format, and remember this is written in YAML, so formatting saves lives.

-Let’s set up the profile to provide more “ec2-specific” configuration options for a Nginx VM.
+Let’s set up the profile to provide more “ec2-specific” configuration options for an Nginx VM.

 /etc/salt/cloud.profiles.d/ec2-profile.conf: